tibbben/teaching.data.literacy/UM_DataManagementClass/Lessons/08/lesson.md

 1. Housekeeping (5 minutes)
 2. Introduction to Metadata (lecture 20 minutes)
+  - what is metadata, where does it fit in the research data lifecycle, what roles does it play
+  - purposes
+  - creation processes
+  - standard 'elements' in metadata
+    - introduce dublin core
+  - how to structure the elements, 'schemas' and standards
+  - close with quick review
 3. Card Sorting Excercise (20 minutes)
   - NOTE: bring lots of note cards [3x5 or bigger] and a few sharpies to class
   - students get several cards on which they can write their acronyms from the homework